siberianfox/g2wiki/Raster-Streaming-Protocol.md

 _This page is for discussion of an efficient laser raster streaming protocol for use with g2core and other CNC controllers capable of driving laser cutters._

 ##Summary
-The protocol uses a canned cycle approach to sending multiple image lines.
+The protocol uses a Gcode canned cycle approach to sending multiple image lines.
 It uses JSON active comments to provide parameters for the rendering operation.
+An example of a MVP (minimum viable protocol?) is provided below.
+The control header is designed to be extensible to accommodate more sophisticated CNC controllers and capabilities.
+Some options are discussed in the Protocol Extensions below, but are left out of the MVP discussion.

 In the example below the JSON is split across multiple lines for readability.
 In practice all JSON is on unbroken line(s).
-JSON may also be delivered as multiple unbroken lines if necessary to observe line length constraints.
+JSON may also be delivered as multiple unbroken lines if necessary to observe line length constraints by using a G81.2 as a parameter continuation line.

 ```c++
 G81.1 ({"horiz":3000},